tpascarella/sr50/docs/credit/acceptable-vs-unacceptable-debts.md

 # "Acceptable" & "Unacceptable" Debts

->Some debts can be useful, others should be avoided at all costs.
+>Only some debts are worth taking on.

 ## Acceptable Debts

-"Acceptable" debts are debts at low interest rates which you can tactfully use to increase your Savings Rate.
+"Acceptable Debts" are debts at low interest rates which you can tactfully use to increase your Savings Rate.

+Examples of acceptable debts include:
+- mortgages on real estate investments.
+- student loans to get marketable degrees,
-Examples of acceptable debts include mortgages on real estate investments, Student Loans to get a degree that will increase your income, or prime car loans you need in order to get to work.
-As long as they increase your Savings Rate, these can be kept (within reason).
+- prime car loans you need in order to get to work.

+As long as they increase your Savings Rate, these can be left alone (within reason).

 :::caution